babarrett/mitosis-docs/mitosis-devvm.md

 The goal of this document is to allow keyboard enthusiasts to create a well defined Linux Virtual Machine that will allow for the smooth development of keyboard software for the Mitosis.
-This will allow you use a known-good Linux system on your computer.
+This will allow you use a well-defined, proven working Linux system, on your computer.

 ## Document Status